 3. Develop a social media plan – Your social media strategy will detail what you should be doing, your social media plan will detail when you should be doing it.
 At the very least you’ll want a calendar detailing what you’ll be publishing on social media and when.
 This will be a mix of your own content and content from other authoritative sources.
 Also include dates of industry-specific events and occasions.
 You don’t have to plan every social media action word for word months in advance, but a plan will help you stick to your strategy.
 If you need help developing a social media strategy and plan we’ve linked to a webinar at the end of this article which covers this and a range of other topics.

 4. Make sure you’re ready to reap the benefits – If a piece of content goes viral, do you have everything in place to capture leads?
 If not, all your hard work has been for nothing.
 At the very least, add an email capture form to your website’s content pages so you can keep in touch with people who are interested in what you do.
-You can learn more about getting started with email marketing in this guide.
+You can take a free course to learn everything you need to know about email marketing here.

 5. Start talking even though no one is listening – People are not going to engage with you on social media if there’s nothing to engage with, so start posting content even if your followers or friends count is zero.
 People want to see evidence that you’re worth engaging with before they engage.